 - must be a 501(c)(3) nonprofit; using a fiscal agent that is a 501(c)(3) nonprofit; a church, synagogue, temple or mosque; or a political subdivision of the State of Maine that is exempt from federal tax

-- must be located in or primarily benefitting residents living in Cumberland and/or York Counties, Maine; or affecting people throughout Maine
+- must be located in and/or provide programs or services with direct impact on people in Cumberland and/or York counties, Maine

 - must have submitted the final grant report if you received a grant previously from the Foundation